 Keep in mind that the key to ongoing success with a fitness program is to make sure the older adult feels comfortable and safe with the program and the exercises.
 If soreness is noted in muscles or bones the following day after exercising, a lower intensity can be implemented; and check with the doctor if the pain or discomfort persists.

-Hillendale Home Care’s California caregivers will work with your loved one’s doctor to develop a safe fitness program according to his or her abilities to increase strength, independence, and overall quality of life.
-Contact us at 925-933-8181 to learn more about the benefits of daily exercise for seniors and to learn more about how our Walnut Creek, CA in-home care services can help!
+Hillendale Home Care’s California caregivers will work with your loved one’s doctor to develop a safe senior exercise and fitness program according to his or her abilities to increase strength, independence, and overall quality of life.
+Contact us at 925-933-8181 to learn more about the benefits of daily exercise for seniors and to learn more about how we can help with expert elder care Walnut Creek, California and the surrounding areas depend on!